Atlantic Coastal Fish Habitat Database: Construction, Documentation and Use

 Initial users of the database are staff working on the Atlantic Coastal Fish Habitat Partnership Strategic Conservation Plan.
 Information from this summary report and database were used in this report: Through a Fish’s Eye: The Status of Fish Habitats in the United States 2010, and this work received a Scientific Achievement in Support of Fish Habitat Conservation Award.

-The Atlantic Coastal Fish Habitat Database has proven useful for planning conservation projects by the Atlantic Coastal Fish Habitat Partnership (ACFHP).
+The Atlantic Coastal Fish Habitat Database has proven useful for planning conservation projects by the Atlantic Coastal Fish Habitat Partnership.
 Future steps include:

 Solicit and implement user feedback to improve content and function of the database and web tools.

 Assist ACFHP’s efforts to compile spatial and tabular data from the sources identified on estuarine, coastal, and diadromous fish habitat, fisheries, and hydrology.

 Continuously update the bibliographic and assessment tables with new sources and corrected information.